 1. Choose gardening over grocery shopping.
 Food prices are soaring, and when produce is shipped in from across the country (or the world), it loses most, if not all, its nutritional value.
 When you eat directly from your garden, all the vitamins and minerals are at their peak.
 The adage “You are what you eat” is so very true!

 2. Grow what you love to eat.
-It sounds simple, but folks often get so caught up with the romance of gardening that they don’t think about the reality of it.
-If your family won’t touch butterbeans, don’t bother growing them!
+It sounds simple, but folks often get so caught up in the romance of gardening that they don’t think about the reality of it.
+If your family doesn’t touch butterbeans, don’t bother growing them!

 3. Say no to GMOs.
 Many of the nation’s oldest and most respected seed companies have been bought by the giant corporation Monsanto, the leader of the GMO movement.
-As the GMO battle rages on, it’s clear that the most important step in planning your organic garden is using only organic and heirloom non-GMO seeds.
-This step is so important for our families’ health.
+As the GMO battle rages on, it’s clear that the most critical step in planning your organic garden is using only natural and heirloom non-GMO seeds.
+This step is so vital for our families’ health.